manifestuk/article.craft-plugin/README.md

 [![Build Status](https://travis-ci.org/experience/article.craft-plugin.svg?branch=master)](https://travis-ci.org/experience/article.craft-plugin)

-Article has been built to solve a very specific problem: parsing Markdown-formatted content in Matrix fields.
+Article solves a very specific problem: parsing Markdown-formatted content in Matrix fields.
 In particular, Markdown-formatted content which contains footnotes.

 You may be wondering why that requires a plugin.